Museums in Madrid: Thyssen Bornemisza and Reina Sofia Museum

 This is because some of the private collections owned by aristocrats in Barrio de Salamanca became available to the public after the war.
 After a while, the art galleries have extended along Paseo de la Castellana.

 Something similar happened in the Conde Duque neighbourhood or the Carabanchel neighbourhood who joined this creative and bohemian movement that now boasts many workshops and creative spaces.

-Thanks to art galleries many artists have been able to show their work or even make a living.
-Some of the key Spanish contemporary artists – Canogar, Úrculo, Chillida, Saura, Millares, Tàpies or Barceló, to name just a few – would have never earned recognition without the interest and efforts of art dealers and gallery owners.
+Due to some art galleries many artists got the chance to show their work or in some cases make a living.
+Some of the most important Spanish contemporary artists – Chillida, Canogar, Millares, Saura, or even Barceló – would have never got where they are today if there were no art dealers or gallery owners.

 Let yourself guided and discover Spain’s recent history, the secrets of Picasso’s Guernica or the surrealism of Dali’s paintings, in a private and exclusive tour, enlightened by the experience of our guides.